 In contrast, CityCouncil's approach to communication had some early shortcomings.
-Prior to the initiation of a communication strategy, information access varied across the directorates with participants finding out "second-hand" creating spaces for "rumors" to emerge (E1CC).
+Prior to the initiation of a communication strategy, information access varied across the directorates with participants finding out 'second-hand', creating spaces for 'rumours' to emerge (E1 CC).
 Later in the process, senior managers used a more consistent and honest communication process to enable a deeper and more mature conversation.
-One manager referred to colleagues being told: "The 'givens' [..]
-We were open and transparent about that."
-(M1CC).
-Similarly, one employee suggested that later in the process "the feedback from managers seemed more open and focused on what they were doing."
-(E9CC).
+One manager referred to colleagues being told: 'The 'givens' [..]
+We were open and transparent about that.'
+(M1 CC).
+Similarly, one employee suggested that later in the process 'the feedback from managers seemed more open and focused on what they were doing' (E9 CC).

 Cognitive bridging also involved articulating a positive future vision, reducing the negative impact perceived in the present.
-For example, RetailCo's senior managers designed the "Branch of the Future" ('BoF') which aimed to create a successful organization that was financially sustainable in the long-term: "It was about a long-term shift in what branches were about.
-Hence it was called Branch of the Future."
-(M1RC).
-This fostered commitment among RetailCo's partners for the proposed changes: "I think everyone realized what needed to be done."
-(E2RC).
+For example, RetailCo's senior managers designed the 'Branch of the Future' ('BoF') which aimed to create a successful organization that was financially sustainable in the long term: 'It was about a long-term shift in what branches were about.
+Hence it was called Branch of the Future' (M1 RC).
+This fostered commitment among RetailCo's partners for the proposed changes: 'I think everyone realized what needed to be done' (E2 RC).

-Similarly, one of EnCorp's affected plants was established as a 'Centre of Excellence' creating "a sustainable vision of a future with high skills and employment" (M1EC).
-The emphasis on sustainability again was important for trust preservation because it demonstrated the organization's commitment to investing in its employees and provided evidence that existing trust relations were important in the future: "[It provided] actual evidence that the parent company does see there's a future in the plant because they could've easily shut it."
-(M2EC).
+Similarly, one of EnCorp's affected plants was established as a 'Centre of Excellence' creating 'a sustainable vision of a future with high skills and employment' (M1 EC).
+The emphasis on sustainability again was important for trust preservation because it demonstrated the organization's commitment to investing in its employees and provided evidence that existing trust relations were important in the future: '[It provided] actual evidence that the parent company does see there's a future in the plant because they could've easily shut it' (M2 EC).

-CityCouncil's SWITCH initiative was designed to recognize employees' existing skills and attributes and find a suitable fit for the future.
-One manager explained:

-"SWITCH stands for 'staff, working, in, transition in change'.
-It's a strengths-based framework - assessing their strengths and moving them from a job that they are currently doing to a role that we need them to do in the future."
-(M1CC).
-While generally interviewees suggested that the intention behind SWITCH had been positive, some expressed concerns about how capabilities were being matched: "You've been matched to this job and you think 'oh great'.
-Then you read all the way down, it says you need these qualifications which you haven't got, so why do they match you to it in the first place?"
-(E9CC).
+CityCouncil's Switch initiative was designed to recognize employees' existing skills and attributes and find a suitable fit for the future.
+One manager explained: 'Switch stands for "staff, working, in, transition in change'.
+It's a strengths-based framework, assessing their strengths and moving them from a job that they are currently doing to a role that we need them to do in the future' (M1 CC).
+While generally interviewees suggested that the intention behind Switch had been positive, some expressed concerns about how capabilities were being matched: 'You've been matched to this job and you think "oh great".
+Then you read all the way down, it says you need these qualifications which you haven't got, so why do they match you to it in the first place?'
+(E9 CC).
 Employees who were matched to jobs for which they did not possess necessary qualifications felt under-valued which challenged their trust in senior management (Culbert & McDonough, 1986).

-However, as these initial inconsistencies were remedied by management over time, employees began to see SWITCH in a more positive light:
+As these initial inconsistencies were remedied by management over time, employees began to see Switch in a more positive light:

-"Everything that's new, there's going to be flaws in the system, but they have tried to correct it, they have definitely tried to amend it.
+Everything that's new, there's going to be flaws in the system, but they have tried to correct it, they have definitely tried to amend it.
 So, it's more suitable to everyone.
-Now, we are matched more on our level."
-(E8CC).
+Now, we are matched more on our level.
+(E8 CC)

 In contrast, for GovDept's employees the changes lacked a clearly articulated rationale, future vision and effective planning.
 Employees felt that managers failed to justify the necessity of quick change and were not upfront.
-Even managers discussed how they tried to "sugarcoat things".
+Even managers discussed how they tried to 'sugarcoat things'.
 Further, employees felt the use of cartoons in the communication strategy to be infantilizing, negatively influencing perceptions of GovDept and sending cues that the organization was not trustworthy.